Hummingbird-AI/full-stack-recruitment-coding-test/README.md

  - you will not use any database to implement above functionalities

 3) Write an autocomplete search api in your application that will use internally google place autocomplete api from your application , you can user Guzzle or any other packages like Guzzle.

+4. Code readability is very important part of this test.
+Therefore , we will consider your skill how you write your code which could be easily maintenable.
 ----

 # Technical questions